Matus-Dubrava/aws/VPC_1/README.md

 -   to allow all EC2 instances on a subnet to communicate with each other
     -   create a security group and apply it to those instances, and configure a rule that allows communication on all protocols/ports, the source of which is the subnet CIDR block

+## Network Access Control Lists

+-   it is a function performed on the implied router (the implied VPC router hosts the Network ACL function)
+-   if functions at the subnet level
+-   NACLs are **stateless** - outbound traffic for an allowed inbound traffic must be **explicitely** allowed too
+-   you can have _permit_ and _deny_ rules in a NACL
+-   NACL is an ordered set of rules where each rule has a number => first match is resolved

+-   NACL rules are checked for a _permit_ from lower numbered rules until either a permit rule is found, or an explicit/implicit _deny_ is reached
+-   you can insert rules (based on the configured rule number spacing) between existing rules, hence, it is recommended to leave a number range between any two rules to allow for edits later
+-   NACLs end with an **explicit** deny any, which you can **NOT** delete
+-   a subnet must be associated with a NACL, if you do not specify the NACL, the subnet will get associated with the default NACL automatically

+-   you can create your own custom NACL, you do not have to use the default one
+-   a default NACL allows all traffic inbound and outbound (not very good from security perspective, can be changed)
+-   a custom (non-default) NACL **blocks/denies** all traffic inbound and outbound by default (this of course can be changed)

+-   if an instance in a VPC is unable to communicate over a certain protocol/port with another instance in the same VPC, then the problem is the security setting of:
+    -   security group or NACL of the source instance and/or
+    -   security groupd or NACL of the destination instance
+        -   **the problem will never be routing table configuration, due to the default route entry**
+-   remember that NACLs are **stateless**, to allow certain traffic through it, it needs to be allowed (and the return traffic) in the inbound and outbound rules of the NACL

+**example**
+We have two different subnets within the same VPC, there is an instance A, with security group A in the subnet A which has NACL A. The same goes for instance and subnet B. Now, instance A tries to ping instance B but it is unable to do so, what might be the issue?

+-   issue can be
+    -   outbound rules in security group A
+    -   inbound rules in security group B
+    -   NACL A inbound rules
+    -   NACL A outbound rules
+    -   NACL B inbound rules
+    -   NACL B outbound rules
+-   issue can **NOT** be
+    -   routing table (there is that default entry that will always allow this)
+    -   inbound rules in security group A (security groups are statefull, A initiated the traffic, assuming that the traffic went through its outbound rules, resonse **WILL** be allowed)
+    -   outbound rules in security group B (same reasoning as above, just from the opposite direction)

+**remember**

+-   inbound in ACL means comming from outside the subnet destined to the subnet.
+Outbound means going out of the subnet.
+-   inbound for security groups means inbound from outside of the instance destined to the instance.
+Outbound means going out of the instance's ENI

+-   NACL is the subnet guard and the first line of defense
+-   Security Group is the instance guard and the second line of defense (defense in depth)
+-   they both work together to secure your hosted environment
+-   it is also highly recommended to use your own application security means (firewalling) to add a deeper layer to your application security

+-   changes made to NACLs and security groups take effect **immediatelly**, so they are both quick to activate/defend as needed
+-   NACLs can help you block certain ranges of IP addresses from a large pool (internet addresses for instance), because they do have deny rules
+    -   **security groups can NOT block a certain range of IP addresses from internet from getting to your EC2 fleet of instances**